Echinacea pallida Pale Purple Coneflower Seed & Potted Plants

 Sun to Light Shade | June | Light to Dark Pink | 24 to 36 Inches | Dry to Average | 12 to 18 Inches | Perennial |

-please contact us by email with your address for shipping charges on Pale Purple Coneflower potted plants
+please contact us by email with your zip code and number of plants for shipping charges on potted plants

 or